Academic Year Gallery Hours:

-Richard Buswell, Seed Pods in Corral, undated.
+Richard Buswell, Mine Bits, 2013.
 Black and white photograph.

 As all great photographers do, Richard Buswell disrupts our normal vision.
 His photographs of commonplace objects, absent their typical surroundings, interfere with our comprehension, forcing us to look again.
 His stark, apparently simple images help us penetrate the superficial appearance of objects from Montana’s past to contemplate the multiple, complex meanings that their histories and presence convey.
 And, perhaps, stir us to consider the things we will leave behind.